EC280 International Organizations Seminar (2/3 credits)

 A highlighted component of this course is its collaborative nature of an engaged learning experience: students from Elizabethtown College will join university students from Beijing during their study tour in China.

 The Beijing study tour is an integral part of BA372 Doing Business in China, a course offered in the Spring semester.
-Join BA372 Doing Business in China, a family of students with diverse cultures and backgrounds, taught and lead by Dr. Emma Neuhauser for a unique and special designed 2/3 credit course that includes a two week study trip to Beijing and Tianjin, China in May 2013.
+Join BA372 Doing Business in China, a family of students with diverse cultures and backgrounds, taught and lead by Dr. Emma Neuhauser for a unique and special designed 2/3 credit course that includes a two week study trip to Shanghai, Beijing and Xian, China in May 2014.
 BA372 is a business concentration elective for Entrepreneurship concentration and may be used as an upper-level elective for business minors.

-Sounds interesting?
-Contact Dr. Emma H. Neuhauser for more information.
+Contact Dr. Emma H. Neuhauser

 BA 370 Seminar on Economic and Social Development in a Developing Country (2 credit, spring course)

 The Bangladesh study tour will be an integral part of BA 370 Seminar on Economic and Social Development in a Developing Country, a 2-credit course offered in the spring.
 The course analyzes the economic and social issues facing developing countries, particularly poverty alleviation and women's empowerment, and explores the role of microfinance and social business in addressing those issues.
 Classes will meet once a week on Mondays at 12:30 pm- 1:45 pm.
 The course is open to all majors and years.